• Skip to main content

 All flush toilet buildings have an accessible toilet.

-Bass Lake Campgrounds are operated under a special use permit with California Land Management and reservations managed by the National Recreation Reservation System.
+Bass Lake Campgrounds are operated under a special use permit with California Land Management, and reservations are managed by the National Recreation Reservation System.

 For campground reservations call: 1-877-444-6777 or TDD 1-877-833-6777, or online at www.recreation.gov

-The Interagency Senior and Access Pass entitle holders to a 50% discount on fees for single campsites only.
+The Interagency Senior and Access Pass entitles holders to a 50% discount on single campsite fees only.
 Cardholders must have their card with them and be present.

 Sierra National Forest Headquarters